Biotin: Dietary recommendations

 Australia and New Zealand set AIs similar to the US.

 The European Food Safety Authority (EFSA) also identifies AIs, setting values at 40 μg/day for adults, pregnancy at 40 μg/day, and breastfeeding at 45 μg/day.
 For children ages 1–17 years, the AIs increase with age from 20 to 35 μg/day.

 Safety

 The US National Academy of Medicine estimates upper limits for vitamins and minerals when evidence for a true limit is sufficient.
 For biotin, however, there is no upper limit because the adverse effects of high biotin intake have not been determined.
 The EFSA also reviewed safety and reached the same conclusion as in the United States.

 Labeling regulations

 For US food and dietary supplement labeling purposes, the amount in a serving is expressed as a percent of daily value.
 For biotin labeling purposes, 100% of the daily value was 300 μg/day, but as of May 27, 2016, it was revised to 30 μg/day to agree with the adequate intake.
 Compliance with the updated labeling regulations was required by January 1, 2020, for manufacturers with US$10 million or more in annual food sales, and by January 1, 2021, for manufacturers with lower volume food sales.
-A table of the old and new adult daily values is provided at Reference Daily Intake.